newcoderua/jQueryLight/README.md

 - $l.ajax({ options }) sends an XMLHttpRequest using passed in options object.
 Also use default values for request (weather in London)

 ![ajax](https://github.com/newcoderua/jQueryLight/blob/master/images/ajax-request.png?raw=true)

+## How to use this jQueryLight
+1. Clone or download repo
+2. Navigate to the folder then to the lib folder.
+3. Copy dom_node_collection.js and main.js and paste it into javascript folder in your project.
+4. Before use in main.js file get rid of very first line, in dom_node_collection - delete last line(module.exports).
+5. Make sure that your webpack for project is watching.
+6. Use $l is dev console of your project.